pkauppin/ocr-postcorr/README.md

 - `hfst-optimized-lookup` may not generate all the correction candidates it should, which is why `hfst-lookup` should be used instead
 - `hfst-lookup`: all correction candidates must be generated and then fitered afterwards; using `-n` is to limit the number of candidates generated is not an option since said it does not necessarily pick the candidates with the lowest weights
-- `hfst-ospell` may occasionally refuse to correct strings even if though the error model produces candidates that can be found in the lexicon
+- `hfst-ospell` may occasionally refuse to correct strings even though the error model produces candidates that can be found in the lexicon